nathanfletch/suggester/README.md

 ## Description

-This project is an opportunity to demonstrate my abilities using new tools and technologies
+This project gathers user preferences with radio inputs.
+Based on the user input, suggestions are chosen using a branching algorithm and displayed to the user.

 ## Techonologies used: